una/una.github.io/_posts/blog/2017-04-24-vscode-workspaces.md

 ## Use Cases

-To me, this feature is great for differentiating between work and personal projects, as well as customizing layout to suite certain needs.
+To me, this feature is great for differentiating between work and personal projects, as well as customizing layout to suit certain needs.
 For blog posts, I'll likely want larger text, increased line height, and really good markdown support, so I use a theme called [Gray Matter](https://marketplace.visualstudio.com/items?itemName=philipbe.theme-gray-matter) which feels a lot like iA writer (the UI of which which I love, but prefer to stay within my own code base and use the commands I'm used to in VS Code).

 <div style="overflow:hidden">
   <div class="third"><img src="../images/posts/vscode-workspace/default.jpg" alt=""><p class="center">Default Workspace</p></div>